 Still have a question about depression and relationships?
 Ask below.
 Note we cannot provide diagnosis or free counselling over comments.

-Andrea M. Blundell is the lead writer and editor of this blog.
+Andrea M. Darcy is a writer, author, and coach.
 She has both been the depressed partner, and been in a relationship with someone depressed.
 With training in coaching and person-centred therapy, she is also an advocate of CBT therapy, which changed her mood management.
 Find her on Linkedin and Twitter.